superkite1/head/readme.txt

-Git is a Version control system
+Git is a  distributed Version control system
-Git is a free software
+Git is a free software distributed under the GPL